We live in a sunburnt country where hot days and heatwaves can stress our bodies. Here's how to stay cool and hydrated.

 This is an itchy, painful rash commonly called 'prickly heat'.
 It is caused by excessive sweating during hot, humid weather, and particularly affects young children.

-What to do: Move to a cooler, less humid environment.
+What to do: Move to a cooler, less humid place.
 Keep the affected areas dry (powder can help), and avoid using ointments or creams because they keep the skin warm and moist which can make the condition worse.

 This occurs when the body doesn't have enough water and other fluids to carry out its normal functions.